 LODGING AT GHOST RANCH, ABIQUIU, NM

-Your comfort level determines your expenses for the room…ranging from private rooms to a step above camping!
+Your comfort level determines your expenses for the room…ranging from private to shared rooms!
 Darla reserves rooms well in advance of the workshop/retreat.
 All rooms are the Ranch level rooms (none on the mesas).
 We are near the dining hall and the Arts Building on the ground level.
 If you reserve a room and share it with someone else (a spouse or another artist) you simply split the cost of the room!
 All rooms reserved for the art workshop/retreat are "private bath" rooms which means each has an ensuite private bath.
 They are the most comforatble and convenient rooms at the Ranch.
-Other types of rooms are available at the Ranch costing less and some share the bathroom.
+Other types of rooms are available at the Ranch costing less and some share a dorm-style bathroom (high on the mesas).
 Some rooms offer handicapped facilities and others have the feel of the original Ranch in their location closer to the office!
 The prices vary but are primarily determined by the bathroom set-up.
 If you don't mind "roughing" it, you can camp, bring an RV or stay in a dorm situation.
 Below is more information with photos.

-A limited number of rooms have been reserved in order to keep our artist group rather small (18 artists maximum).
+A limited number of rooms have been reserved in order to keep our artist group rather small.

 Payment details are included on the Registration Form.